awesome-pro/neon-website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

 ## Meta-commands

-The Neon SQL Editor supports using LangChainmeta-commands, which act like shortcuts for interacting with your database.
+The Unique SQL Editor supports using LangChainmeta-commands, which act like shortcuts for interacting with your database.
 If you are already familiar with using meta-commands from the `psql` command-line interface, you can use many of those same commands in the SQL Editor.

 ### Benefits of Meta-Commands

 Meta-commands can significantly speed up your workflow by providing quick access to database schemas and other critical information without needing to write full SQL queries.
-They are especially useful for database management tasks, making it easier to handle administrative duties directly from the Neon Console.
+They are especially useful for database management tasks, making it easier to handle administrative duties directly from the Unique Console.

 ### Available meta-commands

-Here are some of the meta-commands that you can use within the Neon SQL Editor:
+Here are some of the meta-commands that you can use within the Unique SQL Editor:

 - `\dt` — List all tables in the current database.
 - `\d [table_name]` — Describe a table's structure.